pgagarinov/mxberry-core/README.md

-The library was originally developed as an auxilary library for [Ellipsodal Toolbox for Matlab](https://github.com/SystemAnalysisDpt-CMC-MSU/ellipsoids) project back in 2014.
-In 2016 it was decided to extract the library from "Ellipsoidal Toolbox" so that it can be developed as a separate and independent open-source project.
+The library was originally developed as a set of auxilary classes and functions for [Ellipsodal Toolbox for Matlab](https://github.com/SystemAnalysisDpt-CMC-MSU/ellipsoids) project back in 2014.
+Then in 2016 it was decided to separate the library from "Ellipsoidal Toolbox" so that it can be developed as an independent open-source project.

 Right from the begining we have been following Test Driven Development (TTD) approach by implementing and extending a test coverage for most of the library functions.
 Our ideology is to cover every new feature with meanigful tests and every bug found - with negative tests.